semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 ### Controlled & uncontrolled

-Our components are designed to be controlled externally, meaning they do not have an internal state.
+By default, our components work in uncontrolled mode.
+Once you provide a value a pair of prop and handler (for example, `value` and `onChange`), the component starts ignore it's internal state related to this pair of props and switches it to a controlled mode.
 This grants you complete control over the state and its changes.
-Each property that can be modified comes with a corresponding handler.
 For instance, `visible` is a property that you can set for a component, while `onVisibleChange` is the handler to which you subscribe and which is called when `visible` receives a new value.

 ::: tip
 This logic is similar to the [native input](https://reactjs.org/docs/forms.html#controlled-components) behavior, where you control the value and the `onChange` serves as a request for change.
 In this case, it's up to you whether to change the value or not.